Session Replay

 Most operations related to Session Replay are performed on background threads, for the impact on the main thread to be minimal.
 To make sure of this, we run performance tests on testing applications, using XCTMetric and Hitch Time Ratio measures.

-We also set up mechanisms that stop the Session Replay if we detect the feature is using too much memory.
+We also set up mechanisms that stop Session Replay if we detect the feature is using too much memory.

 We defined our network strategy to have the lesser impact on CPU and battery of the users devices.
 We measure these impacts, using Apple Dev Tools, for each release of our SDK.